We assist individuals, families, and communities in many areas, including:

 - Low income and special needs housing

 - Employment training for individuals with barriers

 Health, Housing, and Human Services (H3S) consists of eight different Divisions, each dedicated to ensuring healthy families and strong communities in Clackamas County.
 Please visit our individual Division pages to learn more about what they do.

-Cindy Becker is the Director of the Health, Housing, and Human Services Department.
+Richard Swift is the Interim Director of the Health, Housing, and Human Services Department.

 If you have a question or would like to request more information about the Department, please call 503-650-5697.

 Learn more about our Divisions and the work they do.

 Shattering Stigma: Get Trained To Help initiative kicks off in Clackamas County

 On May 7, 2015, members of the Clackamas County Behavioral Health Division, along with two members of the public, presented their Get Trained To Help initiative, a project aimed at shattering the stigma surrounding mental health by providing mental health first aid training.